 Besides using temporary run configurations that IntelliJ IDEA creates automatically when you run tasks or targets from tasks tress, you can create and launch your own Grunt.js run configurations.

-- Select the newly created run configuration from the list on the main toolbar and click next to the list.
+Select the newly created configuration from the Select run/debug configuration list on the toolbar and click the Run button () next to the list.
 IntelliJ IDEA displays the task output in the Run tool window.

-- In the Debug tool window that opens, analyze the suspended task execution, step through the task, etc. as described in Examining Suspended Program and Stepping Through the Program.
+In the Debug tool window that opens, analyze the suspended task execution, step through the task, and so on, as described in Examine suspended program and Step through the program.

-To run a Grunt task as a Before-Launch task
+Run a Grunt task as a before-Launch task